Kabsion/Kabsion/README.md

 Shalom!
 I am a competent python developer with 6+ months of experience, I will make discord bots for you aslong as you pay for nitro or nitro classic.

+I'm also currently learning JS/TS, still pretty bad at it :boohoo:

 All my repos are currently private since Yes.

 # Contact me